top of page

 Daring To Dream: Thoughts on following your dreams when healing from trauma

-- Aug 1, 2024
+• Aug 1, 2024

-- 7 min read
+• 7 min read

 Much of what keeps humans motivated to heal and improve their lives is trying to reach a goal.
-When we are suffering, and being held back by dysfunctional people in our lives, it is daring to dream that often brings us out of the darkness.
+When we are suffering and being held back by dysfunctional people in our lives, it is daring to dream that often brings us out of the darkness.

 While dreaming can also put us into a cycle because too much daydreaming can be a form of escapism, it is also a powerful tool in establishing goals and deciding what life we want to build.
-However, we have to be careful not to let ourselves fall into depression with too much daydreaming and not building any confidence in ourselves, and another obstacle that I find stands in my way is that I am used to denying my own needs because I was taught that they are never more important than someone else’s.
+However, we have to be careful not to let ourselves fall into depression with too much daydreaming and not building confidence in ourselves.
+Another obstacle that I find stands in my way is that I am used to denying my own needs because I was taught that they are never more important than someone else’s.
 Once we break free of the chains that bind us to being dependent on someone else, we are the obstacle that stands in the way of our dreams.

-In this article I am going to explore my thoughts on following your dreams while healing from trauma, and share a few things that I have learned along the way.
+In this article, I am going to explore my thoughts on following your dreams while healing from trauma and share a few things that I have learned along the way.

 Don’t Share Your Dreams